jonathancraddock/mootparadox_grav/pages/02.hiking/coledale-round/item.md

 [View Full Screen](https://map.mootparadox.com/full/coledale) | [GPX](https://map.mootparadox.com/gpx/coledale)
 <p><iframe src="https://map.mootparadox.com/embed/coledale" height="500" width="100%" style="border:none; margin-top:-1.2em;"></iframe></p>

-I can certainly recommend this route as an easy day-walk, just over 10 miles (17km) and 5750 feet of ascent (1752m).
+I have no hesitation recommending this route as an easy day-walk, just over 10 miles (17km) and 5750 feet of ascent (1752m).
 My GPS shows I was moving for about four hours.
 If planning a few stops for refreshment and photographs along the way, allowing about six hours should be plenty of time.
 The terrain is excellent, great views, well marked paths, and takes you to 7 Wainwrights.
-The only potential downside could be it's popularity, if you don't like company on the fells, but it's not Helvellyn, and considering it was a Saturday the crowds were bearable!
+The only potential downside could be it's popularity, if you don't like company on the fells, but considering it was a Saturday the crowds were bearable!
 Wainwright count now stands at 38 bagged, and 176 to go!

 ![crag-hill](crag-hill.jpg "crag-hill")
 *View towards Crag Hill at the head of the Coledale valley.*